Stourbridge R.F.C.: History

 Stourbridge RFC was founded in 1876 as a branch of the Stourbridge Cricket Club and shared the cricket ground in Amblecote.
 As association football flourished, the rugby section was ousted and from 1883 rugby football soldiered on in a variety of locations throughout the town, with the highlight being a mini golden era in the two seasons 1887–88 and 1888–89 when only four games were lost out of a total of 37.
 Despite this success on the field of play, interest in the game seems to have waned and after two lacklustre seasons the club was forced to disband in 1893.
 There was a brief but inadequately supported revival in 1907–08.

-The club was revived again in 1921, and yet again, it proved difficult to find a satisfactory location.
-Two remote spots in Clent and Pedmore were briefly utilised before they settled in an old soccer ground at Vicarage Road, Wollaston, rented from the Church.
-This remained their home for 43 years.
-Throughout this period, they benefited from a close connection with the local King Edward's Grammar School, which had introduced rugby into the curriculum nine years earlier.
-Until the breakup of the system, it was the Grammar School that produced the core of players, administrators and supporters that accounted for the prosperity of the club.
+Life The National League 2 has witnessed a highly competitive landscape, with only four of the fourteen clubs maintaining their presence in the division for more than three consecutive seasons during the league’s initial twenty seasons.
+Stourbridge has been notable among National Clubs Association (NCA) teams for experiencing only one change in league status a promotion during that period.

+While competing in National League two Sturbridge twice finished 11th narrowly, avoiding regulation, before improving to mid table finishes of seventh and eighth in the following two seasons.

+Neil Mitchell, who began and concluded his plane career at Storton Park after a lengthy spell with Mosley became director of rugby in 2004 during his tenure the club appointed Marcus Cookand Jim Jenner as player coacheswith responsibility for the backs and forwards respectively.
+In June 2010 Sturbridge appointment.South Africa international genius Delport as player coach.

-There was a memorable 1933–34 season when only two games were lost and apart from the inevitable break during the Second World War, the club has flourished ever since.
+There was a 1933–34 season when only two games were lost and apart from the break during the Second World War, the club has ever since.
 So much so that only in four out of the 56 post-war seasons until entry to National 2 in 2001 did the club end up with a losing record.
-The most distinguished products of school and club were Bob Lloyd-Jones (Moseley), Huw Davies (Coventry and Wasps) and Peter Shillingford (Moseley).
+The products of school and club were Bob Lloyd-Jones (Moseley), Huw Davies (Coventry and Wasps) and Peter Shillingford (Moseley).